 Here is the summer delicacies menu

-Lunch Time Dishes, Sunday Lunch, Main Menu, Summer Menu, Christmas Menu and Wine List - click here
+Lunch Menu, Dinner Menu, Children's Menu and Sunday Lunch Menu - click here

 Everyday of the week 11am till late.
 Meals are served between 12pm and 3pm and between 6pm and 9pm apart from Sunday evening.
 Please call for a mid-morning coffee before walking the hills.
 Dogs on a lead are welcome.
 (Closed now on Mondays until the spring)